Computer Space: Gameplay

-Single-player Computer Space gameplay; the player's rocket is in the center, with the flying saucers on the right above and below the player score, computer score, and time remaining.
+Single-player Computer Space gameplay; the player's rocket is near the top-center, with two flying saucers marked by groups of closely clustered dots.
+On the right side is the player score, computer score, and time remaining.

 In Computer Space, the player controls a rocket as it attempts to shoot a pair of flying saucers while avoiding their fire.
 The game has the three ships flying on a two-dimensional plane set against the backdrop of a starfield.
 Missiles are fired one at a time, and there is a cooldown period between launches.
 The player's rocket remains in motion even when the player is not accelerating, and rotating the ship does not change the direction of its motion, though it can rotate at a constant rate.
 The flying saucers stay in place or glide in a zig-zag pattern around the screen in tandem, with one staying a constant distance directly below the other.
 If a ship or missile moves past one edge of the screen, it reappears on the other side in a wraparound effect.
 While the missile is in flight, the player can turn it left or right by turning their rocket.

 Player controls are clockwise and counterclockwise rotation, forward thrust, and firing missiles.
 Whenever the player is hit by a missile or flying saucer, the screen flashes and the player's rocket spins rapidly and disappears before reappearing in the same location.
 If a flying saucer is hit by a missile, the screen flashes, and the saucer briefly disappears.
 Counters on the right side of the screen track the number of times both the player's rocket and the saucers have been destroyed, as well as how long that round of gameplay has lasted.
 A round has a time limit—adjustable by the operator—of 60 to 150 seconds, with a default of 90; when the time limit is reached, the game ends if the player's score is lower than the computer's.
 If it is higher, the black and white colors invert in a "hyperspace" feature, and another round begins for free; the game continues on to new rounds with the display colors inverting indefinitely if the player continues to win.
 One round costs a quarter, or two quarters if the machine is adjusted against the instruction manual's recommendations for optimal pricing.
-The game displays distorted characters if the player or computer scores pass 9, and each score independently resets to 0 for both visual and gameplay purposes if it reaches 16.
+The game displays distorted characters if the player or computer scores pass 9, and each score independently resets to 0 for both visual and gameplay purposes if it reaches 9 for the computer or 16 for the player.

 In the two-player version of the game, a second game mode is added featuring two player-controlled rockets fighting each other instead of computer-controlled ships.
 The modified control panel contains two sets of controls, with joysticks replacing the movement buttons on some machines.